virgilaurand/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my portfolio of projects

-I'm glad you are here.
-I plan to talk about ...
+Thanks for stopping by.
+This site is a sampling of various projects and solutions I've implemented.